Chapmip/8051-assembly-c-i2c-timers-serial/README.md

 # History

 I created these assembly code modules during the early 2000s for various commercial products using [8051-series](https://www.nxp.com/docs/en/data-sheet/8XC51_8XC52.pdf) microcontrollers from Philips (now NXP) and Atmel.
-As such, they are well tried-and-tested, at least within my own range of use cases.
+As such, the modules are well tried-and-tested, at least within my own range of use cases.
 I believe that they remain applicable to the still-available modern derivatives of this microcontroller family.

-My toolchain for the development of this code was an early version of the Keil A51/C51 assembler/compiler/linker running in an MS-DOS command window under Windows 98.
-Despite the ancient provenance of this setup, I believe that it should still be readily possible to work with this code using a modern toolchain (not necessarily Keil).
+My toolchain for the development of this code was an early version of the Keil A51/C51 assembler/compiler running in an MS-DOS command window under Windows 98.
+Despite the ancient provenance of this setup, I believe that it is still readily possible to work with this code using a modern toolchain (not necessarily Keil).
 The 8051 instruction set has not changed, so the code itself should not require any modifications beyond the accommodation of any special functions on new microcontroller variants.
 It is possible, though, that some changes may be needed to some of the assembler directives, or perhaps even the framework for integrating assembly routines into 'C' code.
 Consult your assembler and compiler manuals for assistance!

 # Hierarchy of code modules